General Engineering (GE)

 GE 101.
 Technical Computer Applications.
 3 Credit Hours.

-Technical Computer Applications is an introduction to the use of personal computers in technology.
-Topics of this course include PC hardware, operating systems, word processing, spreadsheets, engineering graphics, and the Internet.
+Technical Computer Applications is an introduction to the use of personal computers.
+Topics of this course include PC hardware, operating systems, word processing, spreadsheets, presentation software, computer aided design, and the Internet.

 Prerequisites: Reading Proficiency